 Explanation

-1. Initialization: We initialize a dummy node (dummy) to help with the linked list creation and a current node pointer (curr) set to this dummy node.
-We also initialize a carry variable to 0.
+dummy) to help with the linked list creation and a current node pointer (curr) set to this dummy node.
+We also initialize a carry variable to0. -

-• We move to the next nodes in both linked lists l1 and l2.
+valand move the current pointer to this new node. - We move to the next nodes in both linked lists

 Time Complexity: O(max(N, M)), where N and M are the lengths of the two linked lists.
 We traverse each list once.